 I love a good braise because you really can’t mess it up.
 With this “hands-off” method, as long as you season (typically with salt and pepper) and sear the meat first, then add it to a tightly covered oven-safe pot, combine it with aromatics and liquid and cook it for a long time at a low temperature, you don’t run the risk of overcooking as you would using other methods.

 The oven keeps your house warm and the end result is the perfect comfort food.
-Tender meat served over things like pasta, polenta, rice or risotto are exactly the types of meals I crave when the temperatures drop.
+Tender meat with the flavorful braising liquid served over things like pasta, polenta, rice or risotto are exactly the types of meals I crave when the temperatures drop.
 From beef or pork, chicken to lamb or duck and even vegetables (just choose vegetables you would typically sauté like onions or carrots) – you name it, I’ll braise it!
 Braised recipes also typically make good leftovers.

 If you’re looking to start braising I’d recommend one of these Dutch ovens:

 In this recipe succulent spiced red wine braised beef ragù is paired with bitter mustard greens and a zesty chile gremolata.
 I serve the ragu over pasta for a rich and unique pasta dinner.

 Braised short ribs are served in a syrupy blackberry and red wine sauce over whipped ricotta and tender, earthy roasted golden beets.

 Pandang curry is characterized by balanced sweet and savory flavors with nutty undertones and a bright citrusy finish.

 Chicken adobo or adobong manok is one of the most well known Filipino dishes.
 Chicken thighs and drumsticks are simmered in a tangy sauce made from soy sauce and vinegar with plenty of garlic.